ds-usova/ourcode-iot-platform/device-collector/README.md

 - Git
 - Docker
 - Install Kafka plugin for your IDE (e.g., IntelliJ IDEA)
+- Create Artifactory repository (see README in root folder)
 - (Optional) Switch to Linux terminal to run make commands if you're on Windows

 ### Starting the Platform